fawazahmed0/the-solo-developers-manifesto/README.md

 **Daily Routine:**

-Prophet Muhammad (May God&#39;s Peace by on him) has been guiding example for this daily routine.
+Prophet Muhammad (May God's Peace be on him) has been guiding example for this daily routine.

 Because God says: